NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV04-csv-to-shapefile-in-R.md

     ## +towgs84=0,0,0

 When we attempt to plot the two layers together, we can see that the plot locations are not rendered.
-We can see that our data are in the same projection
-- so what is going on?
+We can see that our data are in the same projection, so what is going on?

     # view extent of each